Mahmoudkhaled225/E-Commerce-Application/README.md

 # E-commerce-Application

-A powerful eCommerce backend application built with Node.js, providing seamless API endpoints for your online store.
+A powerful eCommerce backend application built with Node.js, providing seamless API including (GraphQl) endpoints for your online store.
 Explore a range of features, including user authentication, product management, shopping cart functionality, order processing, and more.

 ## Technologies Used